jakolandio3/angular-messenger-app/README.md

 1. Major changes to readme.md

+#### Feat: Scaffold routes in front-end -feat/front-end-routes

+1. Changes to readme.md
+2. Added components Account, Admin, Channel, Groups, Login, Profile and Register
+3. Added new components to router
+4. Basic scaffold of new components
+5. basic scaffold of new components html

 ## Data Structures

 _Defines how various entities are represented in different areas of the application._